darko-mesaros/strands-blog/content/posts/strands_tutorial_part3/index.md

 draft: false
 hidemeta: false
 comments: false
+summary: "Learn how to build and integrate MCP servers with the Strands Agents SDK.
+Connect your AI agents to external tools and services using the Model Context Protocol."
 description: "Learn how to build and integrate MCP servers with the Strands Agents SDK.
 Connect your AI agents to external tools and services using the Model Context Protocol."
 canonicalURL: "https://community.aws/content/2xSxbxfYzWnaE7eBfvFsKQ62hcv/building-ai-agents-with-strands-part-3-mcp-integration"
 disableHLJS: true # to disable highlightjs